Notpron: History

 Inspired by a game he played online entitled "This is not Porn", Münnich created the first five levels in 2004, put them in a folder temporarily called "notpron", and posted it on his website.
 Soon thousands of people showed up to play the game and, by then, it was too late to change the name.
+According to Münnich, he was not originally a puzzle enthusiast; the game began as a simple idea and gradually expanded in complexity as more levels were added.
 As of October 2020, only 100 people have completed the game, out of 20 million visitors since August 2004.